yabellini/docs.carpentries.org/topic_folders/lesson_development/lesson_pilots.md

 [The Carpentries workshop webpage template](https://github.com/carpentries/workshop-template) supports the creation of webpages for pilot workshops.
-See [the Customisation page of the template documentation](https://carpentries.github.io/workshop-template/customization/#configuration-file-_configyml) for details of how to configure the webpage for a pilot workshop.
+See [the Customisation page of the template documentation](https://carpentries.github.io/workshop-template/customization/#configuration-file-_configyml) for instructions on how to configure the webpage for a pilot workshop.

 The Carpentries does not currently track pilot workshops in the same way as workshops teaching our official lessons,